IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 5. Scroll down to the health history section.
 Select `1 month` period and view the health history data for the last 30 days.
 The graph here has the Score on the y-axis with the date on the x-axis and maps the Health score and its contributors.
 This way, we can see a view of how this information contributes to the overall Health of the asset.
 ![Health history section](/img/apm_8.7/healthscoring_71.png)

-### Predict Model
+### Asset Failure Probability

-**Value:** IBM Predict includes templates to help our Data Scientist get started building models to project days to failure, calculate the probability of failure, detect anomalies, and generate an asset life curve based on group asset deployment and retirement dates.
+IBM Predict includes templates to help our Data Scientist get started building models to project days to failure, calculate the probability of failure, detect anomalies, and generate an asset life curve based on group asset deployment and retirement dates.
 These templates include a large number of algorithms and can automatically select the one that best fits our data for the optimal outcome.

-`Action:` Follow the steps to view predict model.
+Follow the steps to view predict model.

 1. Click and expand `Predictions` section and wait for the predictive model results to load.
 ![Predictions section](/img/apm_8.7/healthscoring_72.png)